Cirkit Designer Logo

 1. Loose Connections:

-• Issue: Wires are not securely held in the terminal.
+• Issue: Wires are not securely held in the terminal block.

 • Issue: Terminal block becomes hot during operation.

-• Solution: Check that the current does not exceed the rated capacity of the terminal block.
+• Solution: Check for loose connections or wires with insufficient gauge.
+Ensure the current does not exceed the terminal block's rating.

-• Issue: Wires slip out of the terminal under tension.
+• Issue: Wires slip out of the terminals.

 FAQs

-Q3: Can I connect multiple wires to a single terminal?
+• Q: Can I connect more than one wire to a single terminal?